Sabayon/enman/README.md

 ## search
 It search and list the repository that matches your query, if `--package` or `-P` is supplied as option, it searchs among the SCR remote database

-Searchs

 ## list
 It prints the repositories installed in the system, if `--availables` or `-A` is supplied as option, it lists the available SCR repositories.

 # FOR REPOSITORY MANTAINERS
 If you want your repository available thru enman, send a PR on the [Enman-db GitHub repository](https://github.com/Sabayon/enman-db)

-# LICENSE

-Copyright (C) mudler.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.

 # AUTHOR

 mudler <mudler@sabayon.org>

+# COPYRIGHT AND LICENSE

+This software is Copyright (c) 2016 by Ettore Di Giacinto.

+This is free software, licensed under:

+    The GNU General Public License, Version 3, June 2007